OpenNMS/opennms-cloud-plugin/README.md

 ### System Id
 The default system id of older OpenNMS installations is '00000000-0000-0000-0000-000000000000'.
 It is advisable to change it to a true UUID.
-This will help to distinguish different systems.
+This will allow to distinguish different systems in the cloud logs.

 Execute this sql against your database:
 ```